 How can I help to make it happen?

-Contributions to the Ukrainian Endowment Fund, which will be managed by the University of Washington Foundation, are tax deductible.
+Contributions to the Ukrainian Endowment Fund and Friends of Ukrainian Studies Fund, which will be managed by the University of Washington Foundation, are tax deductible.
 Pursuant to RCW 19.09 the University of Washington Foundation is registered as a charitable organization with the Secretary of State, State of Washington.
 For information, call the Office of the Secretary of State, 1-800-332-4483.

 Whom should I contact for further information?

-Please get in touch with either Dr. Maria Rewakowicz or Prof. James West at the University of Washington.
-Dr. Rewakowicz can be contacted at 206-985-9415 (firstname.lastname@example.org), and James West can be reached at 206-543-4829 (email@example.com).
-The telephone number for the University of Washington’s Department of Slavic Languages and Literatures is 206-543-6848.
+Please get in touch with Prof. Laada Bilaniuk (firstname.lastname@example.org).
+The telephone number for the University of Washington’s Department of Slavic Languages and Literatures is 206-543-6008.